Hive

 Some of UDFs are specifically designed for the reusability of code in application frameworks.
 The developer will develop these functions in Java and integrate those UDFs with the Hive.

-During the Query execution, the developer can directly use the code, and UDFs will return outputs according to the user defined tasks.
+During the Query execution, the developer can directly use the code, and UDFs will return outputs according to the user-defined tasks.
 It will provide high performance in terms of coding and execution.

-For example, for string stemming we don't have any predefined function in Hive, for this we can write stem UDF in Java.
+For example, for string stemming we don’t have any predefined function in Hive.
+For this, we can write stem UDF in Java.
 Wherever we require Stem functionality, we can directly call this Stem UDF in Hive.

-Depending on the use cases the UDFs can be written, it will accept and produce different numbers of input and output values.
+Depending on the use cases, the UDFs can be written.
+It will accept and produce different numbers of input and output values.

-The general type of UDF will accept single input value and produce a single output value.
-If the UDF used in the query, then UDF will be called once for each row in the result data set.
+The general type of UDF will accept a single input value and produce a single output value.
+If the UDF is used in the query, then UDF will be called once for each row in the result data set.

-In the other way, it can accept a group of values as input and return single output value as well.
+In the other way, it can accept a group of values as input and return a single output value as well.